 Created in 1933, this commemorative pillow sham was just one of a number of textiles created by second-generation Hungarian immigrant Rose Mary Drab to honor her brother Edward’s service in the Civilian Conservation Corps (CCC).
 Rose Mary appliquéd the black cotton sateen sham with a small cotton tent, a blue eagle and two small stars, and hills, pine trees, and a large sunburst all in green felted wool.

-Both the sateen and felt were very likely bought new, despite the financial pressure of the Great Depression.
+Both the sateen and felt were very likely bought new, despite the financial constraints caused by the Great Depression.
 The appliquéd blue eagle and two stars were not handmade and were either purchased or salvaged from another piece.
 The tent was probably a scrap taken from an old work shirt.

 Yellow embroidery traces the outlines of the felt trees and star, as well as the text “US,” “CCC,” “ED” (for Edward Drab), “Pres.
 FDR,” the year 1933, and—on the canvas tent—Edward’s CCC Camp number, 657.
 Rose Mary also embroidered the slogan “When we finish our part / A new day will dawn” in red thread.